The Use and Impact of Sports Premium at Hampton Primary School

 - Swimming lessons subsidised for year 1

-- Trophies purchased for Sports Girl and Boy of the year to promote the importance of PE; these are awarded based on effort the children have shown, participation and collaboration.
+- Trophies purchased for Sports Person of the year x 2 to promote the importance of PE; these are awarded based on effort the children have shown, participation and collaboration.

 - CPD for staff.